Note: The description for 1975-1979 is based on the personal recollections of Barry Borsellino (click here) and Jack Brannigan (click here).

 1975

-In 1975 a network of gay friends began playing pickup softball in Toronto each Sunday.
+In spring 1975 a network of gay friends began playing pickup softball in Toronto each Sunday.
 The founders of what would become the CGSL included Barry Borsellino, Warren Shepell, Jack Brannigan, Peter Brown, Michael Brady, Alan Miller (& Chuck), David Dansereau, Doug Taylor, David McKay, Ted Simpson, and a few others.

-Sometimes they had enough players to field two teams, but other times they played scrub softball.
+Most of the time they had enough players to field two teams, but other times they played scrub softball.
 Scrub is a method of playing softball when there are not enough players to field two full teams.
 Instead, players rotate through each fielding position, concluding their rotation with a turn at bat.

 The first games were held at Jesse Ketchum Public School.
 It initially worked, a group of kids agreed to join allowing enough players for a full game.
 This only lasted a few weeks as there were some limitations of playing at the school.
 At the time, the school yard was covered mostly in asphalt and there was no fence, the ball often bounced into the street.
-Searching for a more suitable home, they tried various locations including Central Tech, June Rowlands Park, and the lot behind the Dominion market at Spadina and Bloor.
+Searching for a more suitable home, they tried various locations including Central Tech, June Rowlands Park, Riverdale Park, and the lot behind the Dominion market at Spadina and Bloor.
 The final games were played at Moss Park.

 1976